robric/wiki-contrail-controller/Contrail-VRouter-ARP-Processing.md

 Contrail-Vrouter-Agent will treat this case as inter-vn traffic set.

-<H2>Baremetal Servers</H2>
+<H2>Baremetal Servers (BMS)</H2>
-All ARP broadcast packets from Barementals are received by the TSN node first.
+All ARP broadcast packets from BMSs are received by the TSN node first.
-The TSN node treats Barementals as a Virtual-Machine connected locally.
+The TSN node treats BMSs as a Virtual-Machine connected locally.